Toaster: Development of the heating element

-The primary technical problem in toaster development at the turn of the 20th century was the development of a heating element which would be able to sustain repeated heating to red-hot temperatures without breaking or becoming too brittle.
+The primary technical problem in toaster development at the turn of the 20th century was the development of a heating element that would be able to sustain repeated heating to red-hot temperatures without breaking or becoming too brittle.
 A similar technical challenge had recently been surmounted with the invention of the first successful incandescent lightbulbs by Joseph Swan and Thomas Edison.
-However, the light bulb took advantage of the presence of a vacuum, something that couldn't be used for the toaster.
+However, the light bulb took advantage of the presence of a vacuum, something that could not be used for the toaster.

-The first stand alone electric toaster, the Eclipse, was made in 1893 by Crompton & Company of Chelmsford, Essex.
+The first stand-alone electric toaster, the Eclipse, was made in 1893 by Crompton & Company of Chelmsford, Essex.
 Its bare wires toasted bread on one side at a time.

-The problem of the heating element was solved in 1905 by a young engineer named Albert Marsh, who designed an alloy of nickel and chromium, which came to be known as Nichrome.
+The problem of the heating element was solved in 1905 by a young engineer named Albert Marsh, who designed an alloy of nickel and chromium, which came to be known as nichrome.

 The first US patent application for an electric toaster was filed by George Schneider of the American Electrical Heater Company of Detroit in collaboration with Marsh.
-One of the first applications that the Hoskins company had considered for its Chromel wire was for use in toasters, but the company eventually abandoned such efforts, to focus on making just the wire itself.
+One of the first applications that the Hoskins company considered for its Chromel wire was for use in toasters, but the company eventually abandoned such efforts, to focus on making just the wire itself.

 The first commercially successful electric toaster was introduced by General Electric in 1909 for the GE model D-12.
-Toasters were not invented by an "Alan MacMasters"; that notion stems from a 2010s Wikipedia hoax.

 Dual-side toasting and automated pop-up technologies

 In 1913, Lloyd Groff Copeman and his wife Hazel Berger Copeman applied for various toaster patents, and in that same year, the Copeman Electric Stove Company introduced a toaster with an automatic bread turner.
-Before this, electric toasters cooked bread on one side, meaning the bread needed to be flipped by hand in order to cook both sides.
+Before this, electric toasters cooked bread on one side, meaning the bread needed to be flipped by hand to cook both sides.
 Copeman's toaster turned the bread around without having to touch it.

 The automatic pop-up toaster, which ejects the toast after toasting it, was first patented by Charles Strite in 1921.
 In 1925, using a redesigned version of Strite's toaster, the Waters Genter Company introduced the Model 1-A-1 Toastmaster, the first automatic, pop-up, household toaster that could brown bread on both sides simultaneously, set the heating element on a timer, and eject the toast when finished.